Heights for Pros: Nutrition and the brain

 Serotonin—A complex and multifaceted biological function, modulating mood, cognition, reward, learning, memory, and numerous physiological processes.

-Endorphins—Released into the bloodstream to elicit the feeling of euphoria, enhance pleasure, relieve stress, and reduce feelings of pain.
+Endorphins—Released into the bloodstream to elicit the feeling of euphoria, enhance pleasure, relieve tension, and reduce feelings of discomfort.

 How to get the best nutrition for your brain